Andrew-S-Rosen/cbe504/main.typ

 By recognizing that $a_j equiv gamma_j [A_j]\/C^std$, we can rewrite the above expression as
 $ r_"nonideal" =  k_"ideal" (C^std)^(m) (1)/gamma^ddagger a_ce("A") a_ce("B"). $
 Therefore, while it is perfectly reasonable to use activities in a rate expression,
-#footnote[This is in contrast with statements made in G. Lente,"Facts and Alternative Facts in Chemical Kinetics: Remarks About the Kinetic Use of Activities, Termolecular Processes, and Linearization Techniques", _Curr.
+#footnote[This is in contrast with statements made in G. Lente, "Facts and Alternative Facts in Chemical Kinetics: Remarks About the Kinetic Use of Activities, Termolecular Processes, and Linearization Techniques", _Curr.
 Opin.
 Chem.
 Eng._, 21, 76--83 (2018).]
 one must take care in doing so.
 Namely, the additional component that needs to be accounted for is the factor of $1\/gamma^ddagger$ (in addition to ensuring the units work out via the appropriate factors of $C^std$).